Amavasya: Festivals

 Diwali is a five‑day Hindu festival of lights marking the victory of light over darkness, or good over evil.
 Lakshmi Puja, celebrated on the Amavasya of the month of Ashvin marks the important day of Diwali celebrations.
 It is dedicated to welcoming prosperity by worshipping Lakshmi, the Hindu goddess of wealth, and Ganesha, the foremost god.
 People light lamps (diyas), burst crackers, and do pujas.

-Shani Dev Jayanti is celebrated on Amavasya of the month of Jyeshtha.
+Shani Jayanti is celebrated on Amavasya of the month of Jyeshtha.
 It is dedicated to Shani (Saturn), one of the navagrahas.
 In Gujarat, Dashama Vrata, dedicated to Momai, is observed on the Amavasya of the month of Ashadha.
 Sohrai is a harvest festival celebrated by tribal communities in Jharkhand and West Bengal.
 Observed on Amavasya of the month of Kartika, it honours cattle, agricultural land and involves paying tribute to the ancestors, and community feasting.
 Homes are cleaned and decorated, livestock bathed and offered special meals, and the walls of houses are adorned with Sohrai art.